Skip to content

 0.5 / 1

-The company states that when it confirms a case in which there has been a violation of the intent of its policy, it requests corrective action from the applicable supplier.
-Further, it also conducts an on-site investigation to give guidance and improvement support as necessary.
-However, the time frame for actions and steps taken are not reported.
+The company states that when a policy violation is confirmed, it requests corrective action from the relevant supplier and conducts on-site investigations to offer guidance and support for necessary improvements.
+However, it does not report the time frame for these actions or the specific steps taken.

 • N